Andrewzhan2001/Weather/README.md

 ## 📝 Key Features

-- This is an Weather using `Swift` as the programming language with `SwifUI` framework.
+- This is a Weather using `Swift` as the programming language with the SwifUI framework.
-- Rich animation and information in bottom sheet on the main menu.
+- Rich animation and information in the bottom sheet on the main screen.
-- Switch to different city by using navigation view.
+- Switch to a different city by using the navigation view.
-- Each city have is own background and city image.
+- Each city has its own background and city image.

 ## 🔧 Notes
-Due to the price of Apple development program required to deploy the app, this project is not deployed.
+Due to the price of the Apple development program required to deploy the app, this project is not deployed.